 Getting Busy With Dab Extraction

-Start by turning on the flat iron and setting it to low temperature.
+Start by turning on the flat iron and setting it to a low temperature.
 Take a small bud (kief or hash) and place it on a piece of parchment paper.
 Fold the paper over so it completely covers the bud.
 Place the parchment paper and bud on the hair straightener and squeeze down hard.
 Apply pressure for 3-5 seconds.
 Repeat this process 2 or 3 times for maximum extraction.

 As heat and pressure do their trick you should hear the rosin sizzling out of the bud.
 Too high of a temperature will burn off terpenes that give the dab a sweet taste and aromatic smell.
-High temps also liquify the rosin to the extent that it fuses with parchment paper making it impossible to collect.
+High temps also liquefy the rosin to the extent that it fuses with parchment paper making it impossible to collect.

 The obvious benefit of the hair straightener technique comes down to speed.
-Dab lovers can quickly turn herb into pure form and enjoy within minutes.
+Dab lovers can quickly turn herb into pure form and enjoy it within minutes.
 It’s also much safer than solvent techniques, doesn’t require professional training, and you won’t have to worry about burning down your house.

 Finding the right heat setting can sometimes be a chore.
 You might waste a few nugs trying to get it just right.
 Flat irons won’t provide the same pressure that a press can give which results in slightly less output.